KTLA Morning News: History

 The program began on July 8, 1991 as The KTLA Morning News, anchored by Carlos Amezcua and Barbara Beck, with weathercaster Mark Kriski, and Eric Spillman and Michele Ruiz reporting from remote locations.
-It was created under the direction of then-general manager Steve Bell and produced by Raymond J. Brune.
-Originally a two-hour program airing from 7-9 am, the show's emphasis was mostly on news, with very little on lighter features.
-With the emphasis on hard news, the show received poor ratings and some negative reviews.
-Near the end of 1991, Joel Tator, a new executive producer, had been brought in to help revive the show by giving the show a more relaxed atmosphere by spreading out newspapers on the desk.
-The anchors, feeling that the show was in its final weeks, also relaxed, and they started joking around.
+It was created and cast by executive producer Nicholas van Hoogstraten under the direction of then-general manager Steve Bell and produced by Raymond J. Brune.
+Originally a two-hour program airing from 7-9 am, the show originally was a straight and hard news broadcast with few light features and little focus on current weather and traffic, which was reflected with low ratings and acclaim.
+Near the end of 1991, van Hoogstraten moved over to Tribune Broadcasting and Joel Tator, a new executive producer, was brought in and lightened the tone of the newscast, including a 'today's papers' segment where the anchors read through the day's stories in newspapers such as the Los Angeles Times and left the papers spread on the desk through the show.
+The tone was soon reflected in the staff, which allowed their chemistry to gel and become lighter, including happy talk for stretches in the newscast where stories were lighter.

 The critical moment for the Morning News came in February 1992, when a series of rain storms hit the Southland, causing severe flooding in the San Fernando Valley.
-At that time, the only other news programs on in the morning were the national news shows on ABC (Good Morning America), NBC (Today) and CBS (CBS This Morning), which were all broadcast on a three-hour tape delay in the Pacific Time Zone, with limited live coverage during the local news segments.
-Filling a need, KTLA set aside its normal programming and provided extensive coverage of the flooding.
-That brought in large numbers of Southland viewers; once the flood crisis ended, the viewers stayed with the show.
-And as a result, ratings improved dramatically.
+At that time, the only other news programs on in the morning were the national news shows on ABC (Good Morning America), NBC (Today) and CBS (CBS This Morning), all of which broadcast on a three-hour tape delay in the Pacific Time Zone and had negligible live cut-ins into the taped programs of the current situation outside the local :25/:55 local news cut-ins.
+Finding a lack of coverage which they saw needed addressing, KTLA set aside its normal programming and provided extensive coverage of the flooding.
+That brought in large numbers of Southland viewers; once the flood crisis ended, viewers remained and ratings remained steady thereafter, allowing further experimentation with the newscast.